spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     The `@EnableTask` annotation sets up a `TaskRepository`, which stores information about the task execution (such as the start and end times of the task and the exit code).
     In the preceding configuration, we see that our `ItemReader` bean is an instance of `JsonItemReader`.
 The `JsonItemReader` instance reads the contents of a resource and unmarshalls the JSON data into `Usage` objects. `JsonItemReader` is one of the `ItemReader` implementations provided by Spring Batch.
     We also see that our `ItemWriter` bean is an instance of `JdbcBatchItemWriter`.
 The `JdbcBatchItemWriter` instance writes the results to our database. `JdbcBatchItemWriter` is one of the `ItemWriter` implementations provided by Spring Batch.
     The `ItemProcessor` is our very own `BillProcessor`.
-To make life easier, notice that all the beans that use Spring Batch-provided classes (`Job`, `Step`, `ItemReader`, `ItemWriter`) are being built with builders provided by Spring Batch.
+Notice that all the beans that use Spring Batch-provided classes (`Job`, `Step`, `ItemReader`, `ItemWriter`) are being built with builders provided by Spring Batch, which means less coding.

 ### Testing

 Now that we have written our code, it is time to write our test.
 In this case, we want to make sure that the bill information has been properly inserted into the `BILLING_STATEMENTS` table.
-To create your test, update the [BillrunApplicationTests.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/test/java/io/spring/billrun/BillRunApplicationTests.java) such that it looks like the following listing:
+To create your test, update [BillrunApplicationTests.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/test/java/io/spring/billrun/BillRunApplicationTests.java) such that it looks like the following listing:

 ```java
 package io.spring.billrun;